LWTech-Innovation-Lab/LWTech-Innovation-Lab/docs/architecture/decisions/001-technology-stack-selection.md

 The recommended option is **Option B: Hybrid Stack** for the following reasons:

-1. **Critical Infrastructure Requirements**: Queue management and device control are core to our system's success.
+1. **Critical Infrastructure Requirements**: Queue management and device control are core to the system's success.
 Python's mature ecosystem (Celery, asyncio, GPIO libraries) provides the most reliable foundation.

 2. **Type Safety Where It Counts**: TypeScript for frontend and API provides type safety at the most error-prone boundary (UI/backend communication) whilst allowing Python's strengths for infrastructure.